• Skip to primary navigation

 Rasmalai in Instant Pot

-After opening the lid, add little evaporated milk, saffron, cardamom powder and chopped pistachios.
+After opening the lid, add a little evaporated milk, saffron, cardamom powder, and chopped pistachios.
 To save time and effort, I sometimes use a teaspoon of Everest kesari milk masala which is an exotic, nuts and spices blend and can be used in other Indian desserts.
+I also like to make milk masala powder at home and use it.

-Evaporated milk helps in making perfect thick consistency and adds a delicious creamy taste to the milk syrup.
-Just give a quick swirl to the container to mix all the ingredients and then refrigerate for few hours before serving.
+Just give a quick swirl to the container to mix all the ingredients and then refrigerate for a few hours before serving.

 Instant Pot Rasmalai